 The effects of molecular angular momentum (spin polarization) on the thermal conductivity of a multicomponent gas mixture are considered.
 The Wang Chang-Uhlenbeck approach to the kinetic theory of gases with internal states is used.
 Formal results are obtained for the thermal conductivity of a gas mixture of uniform composition.
 These results are given in terms of the quantum mechanical degeneracy-averaged cross section.

-L. Biolsi and E. A. Mason, "Effect of Molecular Angular Momentum on the Thermal Conductivity of a Multicomponent Gas Mixture," Journal of Chemical Physics, American Institute of Physics (AIP), Jan 1974.
+L. Biolsi and E. A. Mason, "Effect of Molecular Angular Momentum on the Thermal Conductivity of a Multicomponent Gas Mixture," Journal of Chemical Physics, vol. 63, no. 1, pp. 10-18, American Institute of Physics (AIP), Jul 1974.

 Article - Journal

 © 1974 American Institute of Physics (AIP), All rights reserved.